mikessh/mageri/doc/body.rst

 .. warning::

-   This mode should be used with caution for non-oriented reads, as only one read pair orientation will be scanned.
+   This mode should be used with care for non-oriented reads, as only one read pair orientation will be scanned.

 .. _m4: